FredHutch/VISCfunctions/README.md

 # Overview

-Below is an overview of the currently availble functions in VISCfunctions.
+Below is an overview of the currently available functions in VISCfunctions.

 ## Statistical testing and estimates